renderText function

 };

-Here's also an example with VirtualizedMessageList
+Here’s an example with VirtualizedMessageList, which doesn’t accept renderText directly:

-import { VirtualizedMessageList, MessageSimple } from 'stream-chat-react';
+import { VirtualizedMessageList, MessageSimple } from "stream-chat-react";

 const customRenderText = (text) => {